The Story of Elizabeth Coombes 1837 – c.1929

 Maud and William Tucker had five children two of whom were born in India, Gwendoline in 1887 and Wilfred in 1891.
 Ella was born in Newton Abbot between-times in 1888 and it was there in 1891 that three-year old Gwendoline Tucker was living, not with her parents but with her grandparents Elizabeth and George Moore.
 It would appear that Maud moved between India and England in the later 1880s but for some reason Gwendoline was ‘left behind’ at a very tender age whilst her mother took the infant Ella back to India in time to give birth to Wilfred in Bombay in 1891.
 This apparent ‘abandonment’ of Gwendoline was reminiscent of that of Leslie Warren, the three-year old member of the Warren sibling trio who were ‘living alone’ in Hennock in 1881.

 The Tucker family moved back to Dartford, England and in 1894 Ella, aged six died there.
 Two more children were born, Harold in 1895 and Leslie in 1899.
 William Tucker then worked as a chemist and druggist but his wife Maud died in 1912 at the age of forty-nine.
 William died in 1924 aged seventy-nine.
-Three of the Tucker sons signed up for the army and two fought in WW1 They all appear to have survived the war but Leslie was discharged as being medically unfit and Harold died of an unknown cause in 1918.
+Three of the Tucker sons signed up for the army -Wilfred was awarded the Military Cross in 1915 and also served in the Pioneers in World War II ; Harold was a Lieutenant and Flight Commander who died of unknown causes in 1918; and Leslie was discharged as being medically medically unfit.

 Elizabeth and George Moore’s progeny